Mirkku2024/Trust/README.md

 The message was decrypted with Tero's secret key.
 Now Tero can read the message: "Hi Tero, This is my secret...".
 Alice's signature was verified using Alice's public key.
 Now Tero knows it's really her.

 f) Password management.
 Demonstrate use of a password manager.
 What kind of attacks take advantage of people not using password managers?
 (You can use any password manager, some examples include pass and KeePassXC.)

+I tried to use KeePassXC but I was not succesful with that.
+From my mobilephone (iphone) this is familiar.
+When you are creating account to a new application, iPhone suggests to generate a password and it storages it also.
+When you use the app, it takes the storaged password and you don't need to refill it.

+When you are not using password manager, there are several vulnerabilities.
+Hackers try to guess your password and it can be quite easy althoug you use long password with different kind of characters and numbers.
+There are lots of people who are using same password in many applications and also it can be easily found out.
+If hackers know your account name which typically is your email address it's much easier to get access with your codes.
+They solve your password one character at a time and in the end they get the access.
+Also hackers can try to phish your identity to application which is commonly used when trying to get banking codes.
+Hackers can also send you somekind of trustworthy looking email with a link.
+When using that link, you give your codes when trying to access "the service".
+Then hackers get your codes with this fake website.

 g) Refer to sources.
 Done.